This Giant Cake Ball Spider will be the center of attention at your Halloween party!

 If you want to make this cake prior to your party, store the finished spider body in an airtight container.

-The day of the party attach the chocolate legs and set on a serving platter or spider web.
+The day of the party attach the chocolate legs and set them on a serving platter or spider web.
 Serve!

 A giant cake ball spider decorated with chocolate ganache and furry chocolate legs.